Fresh to Dried Herb Converter

 Volatile Oils

-Organic compounds in herbs that evaporate easily at room temperature, producing aroma and flavour.
+Organic compounds in herbs that evaporate easily at room temperature, producing aroma and flavor.
 These oils are what you smell when you rub a fresh herb leaf between your fingers.
 Drying removes water but also a fraction of these oils, which is why the fresh and dried forms of the same herb taste different.

-Flavour Retention
+Flavor Retention

-A rating of how well a herb preserves its characteristic flavour profile after drying.
+A rating of how well a herb preserves its characteristic flavor profile after drying.
 Herbs with excellent retention (oregano, thyme, rosemary) are often preferred dried by professional cooks.
 Herbs with poor retention (cilantro, chives) should be used fresh whenever possible, with dried versions reserved as a last resort in cooked dishes.

 Resinous Herbs

 Herbs with thick, waxy, or needle-like leaves that contain sticky aromatic resins: rosemary, sage, and bay leaves.
 These resins protect volatile oils during drying, which is why resinous herbs use a 2:1 fresh-to-dried ratio instead of the standard 3:1.
-Their dried forms are closer in flavour to their fresh counterparts than any other herb category.
+Their dried forms are closer in flavor to their fresh counterparts than any other herb category.

 Frequently Asked Questions